 Tens of thousands of people have been getting spam claiming to be from Lee.org.
 (Update 8-4-18: HUNDREDS of thousands 🙁 ) First, I’m sorry about that!
 Second, it’s not actually coming from me.
 Third, I documented below how you too can stop spam from being spoofed from your domain.

-I was alerted to this when I got 20,000 email bounces last week from a letter sent in my name to probably many many more than 20,000 people.
+I was alerted to this when I got 20,000 email bounces last week from a letter sent in my name.
 That one started:

 From: Mr-Williams <lee@lee dat org>

 How are you doing today?
 I am Pleased to inform you that we have made arrangement with bank of America to release your payment sum of $10.3 Million dollars…

 I realized that my (geekspeak alert!)
 SPF record was incomplete.
 So bad actors were able to pretend to be me and send zillions of spams in my name.
 I had incorrectly set my SPF record in my DNS to:

 TXT v=spf1 include:netblocks.dreamhost.com

 TXT v=spf1 include:netblocks.dreamhost.com -all